digitaltrails/vdu_controls/README.md

   ``% python3 vdu_controls.py``
 * The script can be self installed as desktop application in the current user's desktop menu as *Applications->Settings->VDU Controls* by running: ``% python3 vdu_controls.py --install``\
-  depending on which desktop you're running menu changes may require logout before they become visible.
+  Depending on which desktop you're running menu changes may require logout before they become visible.

 Please note above options only install ``vdu-controls`` for the current user.
 At this time there is no automated support for installing ``vdu-controls`` into a shared location.
 The script and desktop-file